MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_PHY/README.md

 frames directly to memory, and similarly automatically read ethernet frames for transmission directly from memory.
 This is called Direct Memory Access (DMA).

-Therefore, we will need a convinient interface to and from the Ethernet PHY.
+Therefore, we will need a convenient interface to and from the Ethernet PHY.
 The interface we would like should have the following features:
 * One byte is transferred at a time (i.e. one byte pr. clock cycle).
 * There should be a 'valid' signal allowing for clock cycles without and byte transfer.